Intraoperative 2D/3D Image Registration via Differentiable X-ray Rendering: Experiments

 \subpara{Choice of $\SE3$ parameterization.} \Cref{tab:parameterizations} compares optimizing camera poses directly in $\se3$ to more conventional parameterizations that treat rotational and translational components as independent.
 Despite previously reported deficiencies of Euler angles and quaternions in other contexts \cite{zhou2019continuity, peretroukhin2020smooth}, they are the most performant parameterizations after the proposed $\se3$ for 2D/3D registration.

-\subpara{Choice of image similarity metric.} We compare sparse multiscale NCC to previously described loss functions for 2D/3D rigid registration in \Cref{tab:metrics}.
+\subpara{Choice of image similarity metric.} \Cref{tab:metrics} compares sparse multiscale NCC (mNCC) to previously described loss functions for 2D/3D rigid registration.
 Local NCC~\cite{avants2011reproducible} performs competitively but has high variance, demonstrating the instability of the loss.
-Using multiscale NCC, which averages global and local NCC, stabilizes the variance and results in the highest success rate (see \Cref{app:image-similarity-metrics,app:sparse-mncc}).
+Using mNCC, which averages global and local NCC, stabilizes the variance and results in the highest success rate (see \Cref{app:image-similarity-metrics,app:sparse-mncc}).